 The main criterion for admission to the Anglophone Section is successfully passing the entrance test in English.
 The aim of the test is to assess the linguistic level of all new and returning students to the Section, which should be equivalent to that of an English native or near-native speaker of the same age.
 Testing applies to all prospective students, even native speakers from anglophone countries.

 Students will be tested for admission to CP through to Première.
-No admission testing will be done for terminale entrance since the OIB programme spans across the last two years of secondary school.
+No admission testing will be done for Terminale entrance since the BFI programme spans across the last two years of secondary school.

 The Anglophone Section programme is a demanding one and we regret that students experiencing serious learning difficulties in their current school system will not normally be admitted to the Section which is not equipped to meet such needs.

 Assessment for prospective CP and CE1 students in France/Fontainebleau